PraveenGPTrueReach/safe-lanes-docs/L3-Functional Requirements Specification for Back-End.md

 - Storing and managing rest-hour data (48 half-hour blocks) for each crew member per day.
 - Implementing business rules for maritime compliance checks (MLC, STCW, and OPA if enabled).
-- Handling offline operations on vessels (local MySQL DB,).
+- Handling autonomous operations on vessels when disconnected from office (local MySQL DB,).
 - Providing endpoints for creating, reading, updating, records,.
 - Maintaining an audit log of overwritten data.
 - Ensuring indefinite retention of records in a single MySQL schema with a vesselId column.